chick009/FTEC4008-Projects/README.md

 # FTEC_4008 – Financial Time Series Classification with Sentiment Embeddings and SAE

+## AI Disclaimer
+‘I acknowledge the use of ChatGPT & Grok to generate the relevant README with my supervision‘

 ## Project Overview
 This repository implements an end-to-end pipeline for: